Life was pretty normal. A good social life, a job that was bearable. But you’ve just found out you’ve been made redundant.

 None of us are just what we do for a living.
 We have relationships, interests, and values that also make us who we are.

-And this time, pandemic works in your favour.
-It makes you realise what relationships matter.
+Being made redundant makes you realise what relationships matter.
 Who your real friends are.
 What you really want to do with your time.
 What actually interests you when all the distractions and obligations fall away.

 And if you don’t like or aren’t sure of what you are discovering?
 If you aren’t the ambitious person you thought, if you don’t like the relationships you have?